Carol Brewster

 Carol Brewster (born Miriam Elizabeth Hechler; February 25, 1927 – February 1, 2013) was an American actress and model.

+Biography

 After she had a role as a model in a Ziegfeld Follies film, Brewster's first acting role came in The Barkleys of Broadway (1949).

 In 1955, Brewster came down with polio, causing her to spend 29 days in an iron lung and nine months in a wheel chair.
 In 1957, she acted on stage in Los Angeles, with a starring role in The Darling Darlinis at the Ivar Theater.

 During a hiatus in her acting career, Brewster began designing purses, an endeavor that grew into a business that had 10 employees.

 Death

 Brewster died at 85 in Big Bear Lake, California on February 1, 2013.